-You are expected to work closely with your mentor to develop teaching plans and learning sequences/units.
-It is recommended that you share your plans with your mentor regularly.
-The timing for submitting your plans for review is at the discretion of your mentor.
+Candidates are expected to work closely with their mentor to develop teaching plans and learning sequences/units.
+It is recommended that they share their plans with you regularly.
+The timing for candidates submitting their plans for review is at your discretion.
 We recommend setting a schedule for the review of lesson plans, e.g., two days before instruction.
-Your teaching responsibilities will be based on your readiness to take on new challenges and responsibilities.
-While it is expected that you will teach within the responsibilities outlined (see pg.
-3), there is room for some discretion in assigning workload from your mentor and/or the field advisor.
-While it is understood that some preparation may be done at home, it is imperative that you are fully prepared for the following day before leaving school at the end of the day.
+Candidate teaching responsibilities will be based on their readiness to take on new challenges and responsibilities.
+While it is expected that candidates will teach within the responsibilities outlined (see pg.
+3), there is room for discretion in assigning workload from you and/or the field advisor.
+Additionally, it is understood that some preparation may be done at home, but it is imperative that candidates are fully prepared for the following day before leaving school at the end of each day.

-Candidates Participation in Non-Teaching Activities
+Participation in Non-Teaching Activities

-You are expected to attend all staff meetings, and school-based team meetings (at mentors' discretion).
-You are expected to join your mentor when they have supervision responsibilities, if applicable.
-You cannot supervise on your own and must remain with your mentor teacher.
-You may participate in or run clubs, or coach sports teams, if you are working with a supervising teacher.
+Candidates are expected to attend all staff meetings, and school-based team meetings (at your discretion).
+They are expected to join you on supervision responsibilities (if applicable); however, they cannot supervise on their own and must remain with you.
+They may participate in or run clubs, or coach sports teams, if they are working with a supervising teacher.